apache/beam/playground/get_your_code.md

    - `default_example`
    - `tags`

-The ID of the snippet is a function of the SDK and the `name` tag from its metadata:
+The ID of the snippet is a function of the SDK and the `name` attribute from its metadata:

 | SDK | ID |
 |-|-|